neiljasani/SimpleToDo/README.md

-# Project 1 - *SimpleToDo*
+# Project 1 - *EasyDo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**EasyDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Neil Jasani**

-Time spent: **4** hours spent in total
+Time spent: **4-5** hours spent in total

 ## User Stories